 Journey to the East runs exclusive small group and private tours of Japan.
 The first Journey to the East website enabled owners Col Beardmore and Yuki Takano to build a highly successful tour business online.
 After five years, they were in a position to upgrade the website with a more sophisticated design to compete more strongly in their market niche.
-During that five years, the tools available to WordPress had also developed quite a bit, and so we were able to give Col and Yuki a new website that not only looks fabulous, but enables them to add new tours and update the content themselves even more easily.
+Journey to the East have been OM4 clients for 8 years.

 Col, how did you come to be working with OM4?

 We decided to start Journey to the East to fill a gap we saw in travel offerings to Japan.
 We concluded that one of the difficult things was going to be to market the product, and that the best mechanism we could use was the internet.
 We’re an internet only outlet; we don’t publish anywhere else.
 I went looking on the internet for an organisation that made websites for travel companies, and started to call them.
 That’s how we found OM4.

 So what happened as a result of working with OM4?

 It was excellent.
 The best part, I think, was that OM4 grasped almost immediately what we were trying to achieve with our first website.
 That was very very helpful.
 It was Glenn from OM4 who came up with the name for our business.
 I think he understood straight away that we needed a website that was incredibly flexible, because we didn’t really know what was going to work.
 We needed to be able to bend with the wind.

 We also wanted to manage the website ourselves, not to keep going back to OM4 to get little things done, and we needed to be able to do it with ease and certainty.
 OM4 achieved that for us very well.

 Why did you decide to upgrade the website?